Walker Kessler: Auburn (2021–2022)

 Following the season, Kessler transferred to Auburn, choosing the Tigers over Gonzaga.
 On December 29, 2021, he posted a triple-double of 16 points, a career-high 11 blocks and 10 rebounds against LSU.
 On January 25, Kessler received SEC Player of the Week honors following strong performances against Georgia and Kentucky.
-Kessler was regarded one of the nations premier shot blockers, setting the Auburn single season block record, leading the nation in blocks and recording more blocks than all but 13 teams.
+Kessler was regarded as one of the nations premier shot blockers, setting the Auburn single season block record, leading the nation in blocks and recording more blocks than all but 13 teams.
 At the conclusion of the regular season, Kessler was named the SEC Defensive Player of the Year, a member of the All-SEC First Team and a 3rd Team All American.
 On April 3, 2022, Kessler declared for the 2022 NBA draft, forgoing his remaining college eligibility.

 Professional career

-Utah Jazz (2022–present)

 Kessler was selected by the Memphis Grizzlies with the 22nd overall pick before being traded to the Minnesota Timberwolves, alongside TyTy Washington, for Jake LaRavia.
 On July 6, 2022, two weeks after being drafted, Kessler was traded along with Patrick Beverley, Jarred Vanderbilt, Leandro Bolmaro, Malik Beasley, four future first round picks, and a pick swap to the Utah Jazz in exchange for Rudy Gobert.
 On July 9, Kessler signed his rookie scale contract with the Jazz.

 On January 16, 2023, Kessler put up a double-double with a career-high 20 points and a career-high 21 rebounds, alongside four assists and two blocks in a 126–125 win over the Minnesota Timberwolves.
+On March 25, 2023, Kessler scored a career-high 31 points to go along with 11 rebounds in a 121–113 loss to the Sacramento Kings.
+Over the course of his rookie season he appeared in 74 games while averaging 9.2 points per game.

+At the conclusion of the 2022–23 season, Kessler was announced as a finalist for the NBA Rookie of the Year Award, ultimately finishing third in the voting.

+In November 2025, Kessler underwent season-ending left shoulder surgery.